keitheous/zendesk_ticket_viewer/README.md

 6. Code demonstrates consistency and adherence to common standards.

 ## Discussions

 I have decided to create a CLI application instead of using a web-based framework (such as Rails or Sinatra) to produce a solution that is simple and lightweight.
 I am aware that the solution could have been written in one procedural script, however I wanted to take the opportunity to showcase some of the object oriented design skills I obtained in the past few months and just focus on Ruby and Rspec.

 Rspec tests are written cover some core functionalities and Rubocop is used to enforce style consistency.
-I have also decided to use HTTParty Gem to make API calls instead of Ruby's built in Net::HTTP class as it is much neater and cleaner to use.
+I have also decided to use HTTParty Gem to make API calls instead of Ruby's built-in Net::HTTP class as it is much neater and cleaner to use.

 ### Classes & Responsibilities

-Classes were built separately, each with its own responsibility to address Separation of Concerns in this application.
+Classes were built separately, each with its own responsibility, to address Separation of Concerns in this application.

 No| Class               | Responsibility
 --|:-------------------:|:-------------------------------------------------:
-1 | Ticket              | Represent a single ticket
+1 | Ticket              | Represent a single ticket object
 2 | TicketMaster        | Collects Tickets from API
 3 | ZendeskApi          | Make ZendeskAPI HTTP Request (with Authentication) 4 | ApiServiceController| Executes the number of requests required to collect all tickets